[This article is part of the Learner's Maya Glyph Guide.]

 In all 4 cases, a mammal with a trilobate ear is depicted in the iconography.

-· Evidence that, iconographically speaking, a mammal with a trilobate ear is a coati (the trilobate part is on the upper side, “outside” the head) – adapted from information provided by Erika Raven (personal communication May 2022):
+· There is evidence that, iconographically speaking, the mammal with a trilobate ear is a coati (the trilobate part is on the upper side, “outside” the head) – adapted from information provided by Erika Raven (personal communication, May 2022):

 K-number